p3nGu1nZz/plasma-arc/README.md

 - User-friendly interface
 - Fast iteration with modular WebGPU components

-## WebGPU Integration
+## Why WebGPU Over UE5 or Unity?
-WebGPU, a modern graphics API, is employed for its powerful capabilities, enabling us to render complex simulations at high frame rates.
-By tapping into the GPU's parallel processing power, we handle heavy computational loads more effectively, which is crucial for real-time simulations.
-The architecture of our codebase is inspired by the principles and standards of Unreal Engine 5, making it intuitive for developers familiar with industry-leading tools.
+WebGPU is a modern graphics API that enables direct access to GPU capabilities within web browsers, providing near-native performance levels.
+This makes it an excellent choice for applications that require high-performance graphics but need to run within the browser.
+Key advantages include:

+- **Accessibility**: WebGPU allows applications to run directly in the browser without the need for platform-specific installations, making it more accessible to a wider audience.
+- **Performance**: WebGPU leverages the parallel processing power of modern GPUs, offering performance comparable to that of native applications built with UE5 or Unity.
+- **WebAssembly Integration**: By utilizing WebAssembly, we can achieve near-native speeds in the browser.
+Numerous demos have shown the potential of WebAssembly in delivering high-performance web applications.
+- **Modularity**: The architecture of the Plasma Arc Engine is highly modular, inspired by UE5 standards, making it easy for developers to extend and customize.
+- **Integration with Web Technologies**: By using WebGPU, the Plasma Arc Engine seamlessly integrates with other web technologies, allowing for more versatile and interactive applications.

 ## Installation